mmilenkoski/detecting_higgs_bosson/README.md

 ## Tune hyperparameters

 We obtained the final hyperparameter using holdout validation and grid search.
-To train the model with your own hyperparameters, change their values in the file `utils/hyperparameters.py`, and run the file `run.py`
+To train the model with your own hyperparameters, change their values in the file `utils/hyperparameters.py`, and run the script `run.py`

 ## Authors